Equality and diversity

 To find out more about our commitment to equality and diversity, take a look at our Equality and Diversity Strategy 2017 - 2020.

 As a public sector organisation, CCG’s are required to publish relevant information to show how we meet the Equality Duty.
-This information has to be published by 31st January each year.
 This report demonstrates how the CCG is meeting its Public Sector Equality Duty in relation to services commissioned and its workforce.
-Find out more in our Equality and Diversity Annual Report 2016.
+Find out more in our Equality and Diversity Annual Report 2019.
+This document was approved by our Governing Body in January 2020.

 If you would like to find out more, please get in touch with us on 023 8029 6932 or email SOCCG.email@example.com.